-- (1) Face ID in the face mask era is not a great unlock or Apple Pay user experience, App Clip powered NFC background tag reading is gonna rock on iPhone SE with Touch ID.
+Face ID in the face mask era is a lousy unlock and Apple Pay user experience, App Clip powered NFC background tag reading is gonna rock on Touch ID iPhone SE even though it was designed for Face ID.

-- (2) a network connection is required, Apple Pay transactions at the NFC reader works without a network connection but App Clips + Apple Pay transactions need a network connection for the obvious reasons of loading app clip content, and because of this…
+A network connection is required, Apple Pay transactions at the NFC reader work without a network connection but App Clips + Apple Pay transactions need a network connection for the obvious reasons of loading app clip content, and because of this…

-- (3) a weak borderline WiFi connection can jam the above process even with WiFi Assist turned on.
+A weak borderline WiFi connection can jam the entire process even with WiFi Assist turned on.

-The NFC advantage over QR Codes here is that background tag reading automatically pulls up the App Clip sheet ‘while the screen is on’ while QR Code users have to manually pull up the QR reader app to join the fun.
+The NFC advantage over QR Codes here is that background tag reading automatically pulls up the App Clip sheet when the screen is on while QR Code users have to manually pull up the QR reader app and scan a code to join the fun.

 The combination of App Clips, NFC tags and Apple Pay will be extremely disruptive in markets where NFC and QR payment players are very competitive.
 Places like Japan.
 PayPay and Line Pay lose their edge.
 Smart QR payment players can adapt and add NFC tag support in their payment apps.
 And they can bypass Apple Pay if they want to, though it won’t be as slick.
 Ultimately they are not wedded to QR codes, PayPay and Line Pay have always said they would add NFC if customers want it.